 MSNBC’s Alex Seitz-Wald claimed, “Many attributed the outcome to West Virginia voters’ discomfort with Obama’s race.
 The state is one of the whitest in the country.”
-To be fair, it’s now widely known that Hillary Clinton keeps hot sauce in her purse at all times.
+(To be fair, it’s now widely known that Hillary Clinton keeps hot sauce in her purse at all times.)

 These kinds of statements are the name of the game for today’s Democratic elite.
-The party has established a clear line on the white wage-earning class: they’re all either dying (demographically or literally), irrelevant in an increasingly nonwhite country, or so hopelessly racist they can go off themselves with a Miller High Life-prescription-painkiller cocktail for all they care.
+The party has established a clear line on white wage-earners: they’re all either dying (demographically or literally), irrelevant in an increasingly nonwhite country, or so hopelessly racist they can go off themselves with a Miller High Life-prescription-painkiller cocktail for all they care.
 As liberal hero and Sanders nemesis Barney Frank put it a couple of weeks ago, “the likelihood that fifty-eight-year-old coal miners are going to become the solar engineers of the future is nil.”

 It just turns out that the Democratic Party outside of Sanders isn’t too interested in that agenda.
 And it’s even less interested in that specific chunk of the working class that forces liberals to confront head on the naked brutality of the economic system they cherish.